 '''

-// Define a listTables function that will be exposed by the global object tools

-function listTables(session, schemaName, options) {

-// Create an extension object and add the listTables function to it as a member

-var object = shell.createExtensionObject()

-shell.addExtensionObjectMember(object, "listTables", listTables,

 brief: "Retrieves the tables from a given schema.",

 details: ["Retrieves the tables of the schema named schemaName.",

-"If excludeCollections is true, the collection tables will not be ret
+"If excludeCollections is true, the collection tables will not be returned"]

-parameters:

 name: "session",

 type: "object",

-class: "Session",
+class: "Session"

 brief: "An X Protocol session object."

 name: "schemaName",

-type: "string",
+type: "string".

 brief: "The name of the schema from which the table list will be pulled."

 name: "options",

 type: "dictionary",

 brief: "Additional options that affect the function behavior.",

 options: [

 name: "excludeViews",

 type: "bool",

-brief: "If set to true, the views will not be included on the list, def
+brief: "If set to true, the views will not be included on the list, default is

 name: "excludeCollections",

 type: "bool",

-brief: "If set to true, the collections will not be included on the lis
+brief: "If set to true, the collections will not be included on the list, defa

-]

 },

-]

 });

 // Register the extension object as the global object "tools"

-shell.registerGlobal("tools", object, {brief:"Global object for ExampleCom administrator tools"
+shell.registerGlobal("tools", object, {brief: "Global object for ExampleCom administrator tools",

 details:[

 "Global object to access homegrown ExampleCom administrator tools.",

-"Add new tools to this global object as members with shell.addExtensionObjectMem
+"Add new tools to this global object as members with shell.addExtensionObjectMember()."

 '''